Unexpected Family Update Take 2 & How to Grieve with God

 Literally the NEXT day after saying yes, we drove to the mountains to host our Refresh Retreat.
 I told my best friend in person, ended up telling the girls at the Retreat, and in the weeks following we were able to write a letter to our birth mom and even bought a rocker.

-I’ve never bought ANYTHING for our babies.
+I’ve never bought anything for our babies.

-But we thought, this HAS to be our miracle baby.
 SO many details of the story felt like God was writing the most incredible redemption story.

 This was the reason for the ectopic and in faith renewing our home study… this was it.